eformsignen/developers/help/eformsign_webhook_en.rst

 Document status code
 ----------------------

-A Webhook's request body contains a code that indicates the document status.
+A webhook's request body contains a code that indicates the document status.

 The document status code is shown in document.status and ready_document_pdf.document_status, for document events and PDF creation events, respectively.